TodePond/TodePondDotCom/wikiblogarden/research/bite/readme.md

 ## When to bite

 When do you do it?
 How do you know that you're ready?
 How do you know it'll be worth it?
+How do you know it'll reasonable?
 How do you make that decision?

 As I make more and more bites, I'm learning more and more about what makes a bite good or bad.